The Flirt Pole: Dog Toy or Life Changer?

-4. Optional: buy fun colored electrical tape (finally an excuse to buy lime green tape!) and wrap the pvc pipe so it’s all fancy schmany pants.
+4. Optional: buy fun colored electrical tape (finally an excuse to buy lime green tape!) and wrap the pvc pipe so it’s all fancy schmancy pants.

 Where to Buy a Flirt Pole, if DIY isn’t your thing:

-1. Hello Bully stocks Chase It (a good option for smaller dogs or smaller yards):
+1. Kong makes a lightweight one (a good option for smaller dogs or smaller yards):